 Material from a living non-human animal source has been directly or indirectly in contact with the donor's blood supply.
 This does not include animal bites.

-Sexual Partners of Xenotransplant Recipients, Current and Former immunosuppressed, may result in infections that would not normally affect humans being passed on.
+Sexual Partners of Xenotransplant Recipients, Current and Former humans being passed on.

-Additional Exposure to non-human animal material, particularly when the person exposed is Information
+Additional Exposure to non-human animal material, particularly when the person exposed is